-Syntax: address [ADDRESS-PART] [COMPARATOR] [MATCH-TYPE] <header-list: string-list> <key-list: string-list>
+Usage: address [COMPARATOR] [ADDRESS-PART] [MATCH-TYPE] <header-list: string-list> <key-list: string-list>

-The address test matches Internet addresses in structured headers that contain addresses.
+The "address" test matches Internet addresses in structured headers that contain addresses.
 It returns true if any header contains any key in the specified part of the address, as modified by the comparator and the match keyword.
+Whether there are other addresses present in the header doesn't affect this test; this test does not provide any way to determine whether an address is the only address in a header.

-Like envelope and header, this test returns true if any combination of the header-list and key-list arguments match.
+Like envelope and header, this test returns true if any combination of the header-list and key-list arguments match and returns false otherwise.